The 1st International Online Conference on Sustainable Construction

 Registration

-When registering as an "Academic", please register with your academic email address, as this will accelerate the registration process.
-If you are registering several people under the same registration, please do not use the same email address for each person, but their individual university email addresses.
-Thank you for understanding.
+When registering, please provide us with your institutional email address.
+This will accelerate the registration process.
+If you are registering several people under the same registration, please do not use the same email address for each person, but their individual institutional email addresses.
+Thank you for your understanding.

 Early Bird Until 22 August 2026 |